washu-eeps/EDC-2026/using-git.md

 - Your team name
 - Your team's GitHub username

 He will create a repository for your team in the **washu-eeps** organization and add your team's GitHub account as a collaborator.
-The repo lives in `washu-eeps` (not in your team's account)—your team account is just used for login credentials.
+The repo lives in `washu-eeps` (not in your team's account) - your team account is just used for login credentials.

 ### Step 3: Create a Personal Access Token (PAT)